 How many great candidates with 4 years of management experience and extremely high ambitions are lost?
 Is someone without passion for their work but with 10 years of managerial experience a better choice by default?

-A smarter solution could be an AI-driven screening interview where grit, passion, and motivation constitutes an important part of the overall judgment of each potential candidate.
+A smarter solution could be an AI-driven screening interview where grit, passion, and motivation constitute an important part of the overall judgment of each potential candidate.

 Keep reading for more examples of how artificial intelligence simplifies hiring.